learn-co-students/greeting-cli-ruby-intro-000/README.md

 ## Objectives

 1. Build a CLI (command line interface) application.
-2. Become familiar with the strcutre of a CLI application.
+2. Become familiar with the structure of a CLI application.
 3. Get comfortable reading test output for a CLI application.

 ## Overview